-- Descriptive Analysis: In this type of analysis, we analyze the past data and draw some insights.
+- Descriptive Analysis: In this type of analysis, we analyze past data and draw some insights.
 The most common analysis type is used to determine ‘what happened.’
 For example, what can we do to attract more target audiences?
 What did we do better or worse this year?
 What was our revenue for the quarter?

 - Diagnostic Analysis: The next type of analysis determines ‘why something happened.’
 For example, why were we not able to gain new clients?
 Why couldn’t we retain our customers?
 Why did the sales of a particular product go up in a particular month?
 Diagnosing the root cause gives a reason why something happened.

 - Predictive Analysis: We make predictions based on the information collected and the root-cause analysis.
 For example, sales of clothes shoot up during festival seasons and down afterward.
 This happens almost every year.
-Thus, we know that there are specific periods when the sales of clothes are at peak.
+Thus, we know that there are specific periods when the sales of clothes are at their peak.

 Simple Data Analysis Using Excel

 Excel is one of the most widely used and powerful tools used for the analysis of small to medium datasets.
 For enormous datasets, there are many other advanced tools, but Excel is an excellent way to start learning data analysis and getting hands-on experience.
 In this section, we will analyze a small set of data using Excel features.
-So, let's start.

 1. Data Collection